catinprogress/SOFT3202/A1/A1_Acceptance.md

   ### (d) Export Contributor Data in JSON format
-* **Actors**: IT Administrator
-* **Preconditions**:
-  - The user has access to the GitHub organization.
-  - The tool must have API access to retrieve organization data.
-  - The tool must support an export option in JSON format.
-* **Main Flow**:
-  - The IA logs in to tool using their GitHub Credentials
-  - The IA selects a Github organization by entering an organization name.
-  - The tool fetches and processes contributor data for repositories within the organization.
-  - The system displays a report of most active contributor rankings along with the pre-defined metrics the calculations were based on.
-  - The system displays an option to export the report by as JSON file.
-  - The IA selects the export option.
-  - The tool converts contribution data into JSON format and generates a downloadable report.
-  - The system downloads the JSON file into the IA's device.
-* **Alternative Flow (1)**: API rate limit exceeded
-  - The IT Administrator is told that they cannot access the repository due to rate limit.
-* **Alternative Flow (2)**: Unauthorised or Private organisation
-  - The IT Administrator is told that they cannot access the organisation due to access restrictions.
-  **Alternative Flow (3)**: Empty organisation  is selected
-  - The IT Administrator is told that there is no contribution data available due to the organisation being empty.
-* **Post conditions**:
-  - The user has a JSON-formatted report of the contributor data saved into their device.
-  -
 * Export Contributor Data in JSON Format
   - Given that I have entered a Github repository or organization name with contributors, when I request contributor rankings, the tool must provide an option to export contributor data in JSON-format.